-Entry into a home based on an arrest warrant is lawful when:

-- You have probable cause that this is the suspect's home, and not a third-party's home (get a search warrant for thirdparty homes); - You have reason to believe the suspect is home; - You knock and announce; - If articulated, protective sweeps are permissible; and - You may look for the suspect in people-sized places, but not search for evidence: however, plain view seizure applies.
+Entry into Legal Standard o a home based on an arrest warrant is lawful when: a You have probable cause that this is the suspect's home , and not a third-party's home (get a search warrant for third-party homes); □ Y ou have reason to believe the suspect is home; ou knock and announce; If articulated, protective sweeps are permissible; and - ou may look for the suspect in people-sized places, but not earch for evidence: however, plain view seizure applies.

-These cases represent binding authority from New York, the 2nd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Massachusetts, the 1st Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.